OpenConext/Stepup-gssp-example/README.md

 How to create your own Stepup Provider
 ======================================

-There are two ways to approach this.
+There are two ways how you can approach this.

 Copy this GSSP example repository
 ---------------------------------

-One of the benefits of using this repository is that it contains many pre-configured tools:
+The benefits of using this repository that it contains many pre-configured tooling.

 * Metrics & test tooling [testing.md](./docs/testing.md)
-* Development environment provisioned by Vagrant
+* Development environment previsioned by vagrant
-* Pre-configured travis.yml for CI integration
+* Pre configure travis.yml for CI integration
 * Default SurfContext styling [frontend_tooling.md](./docs/frontend_tooling.md)

 1) Clone and checkout this repository